1. The Fabric of Reality and its Continuum

 reality is a plenum

-Image 8: Reality and its continuum: in-between physics and metaphysics
+Image 8: Reality and its continuum between physics and metaphysics.

 Image 9: The Cosmology of Aristotle: a theory of place (topos), matter and motion.

-With geometrical space, we are not in a physical domain, but we are in an abstract domain: this is an abstract background space for geometrical entities (see also the paragraph on Descartes, in the article Space and Place: A Scientific History – Part One).
+With geometrical space, we are no longer in the physical domain but in an abstract one: an ideal background for geometrical entities (see also the paragraph on Descartes in the article Space and Place: A Scientific History – Part One).

-The second step, which was even bolder and ambitious than the previous one, was taken by Isaac Newton, who reified that abstract, immersive concept by endowing it with physical properties.
-Precisely, as we have seen in the previous article, he materialized that abstract space when he understood that his physical theory – I mean the laws of motion – was untenable without it.
-This is how the idea of physical space was born, formally: as a logical consequence of the Newtonian formalization of absolute space.
+The second step—bolder and more ambitious—was taken by Isaac Newton, who reified that abstract concept by endowing it with physical properties.
+As we saw in the previous article, he materialized abstract space when he realized that his laws of motion were untenable without it (the question is open whether that act of reification is entirely due to Newton or to his interpreters—see paragraph 7 Concepts of Space in Place, Space and the Philosophy of Nature).
+This marks the formal birth of physical space: a logical consequence of Newton’s notion of absolute space.

-There is no such a thing as intuitive space
+There is no such a thing as intuitive space… Place is intuitive, space is not.

-Thanks to Newton, the new vision of the world was completed: we passed from the Aristotelian Cosmology – based on the idea of place as plenum – to a scientific vision of the cosmos composed of physical bodies moving through absolute space, a material void (!), a neutral container, or, as Barbour said ‘a perfectly uniform and translucent block of glass extending from infinity to infinity and has all the properties of such a block of glass except the glass!’[21]
+Physical space, born from absolute space, became for Newton—and especially his interpreters—something real and concrete.
+Thus arose a short circuit between reality and its representation, one we still live with.
+This short circuit was memorably captured by Alfred North Whitehead’s phrase ‘fallacy of misplaced concreteness’: mistaking the abstract for the concrete.
+With Newton, the new vision of the world was complete: the Aristotelian cosmos of places as a plenum gave way to a scientific cosmos of bodies moving through absolute space, a material void (!), a neutral container—or, as Julian Barbour put it, ‘a perfectly uniform and translucent block of glass extending from infinity to infinity and has all the properties of such a block of glass except the glass!’[22]

 Image 11: The Newtonian concept of absolute space; a perfectly uniform and translucent block of glass… without glass.